 Inclusion Manager– Job Description

 Autumn 2019

+3 days a week (0.6 F.T.E)

+MPS/UPS + TLR SEN Allowance £2106 (F.T.E) depending on experience.

 A person appointed as Inclusion Manager in a school shall play a significant role under the overall direction of the Headteacher and Deputy Headteacher in leadership and management: The aim of this is that the school’s provision for children with SEN and D and those entitled to Pupil Premium becomes outstanding and they support the school in achieving this in all areas.
 Thus, the job purpose can be summarised thus: